imagej/imagej.github.io/pages/BigDataServerDraft.md

 "BigDataServer_Manager.png")

-The server will keep running until you cancel it with {% include key content='Ctrl|C' %} or close the shell.
+The server will keep running until you cancel it with {% include key content='press|Ctrl|C' %} or close the shell.
 To start the server in the background run it in a screen session:

 `$ screen`